 Ethereum is natively supported in Trezor Suite.
 To access your Ethereum accounts please follow these steps:

-Ethereum can be safely used with certain third-party wallets and services, with the seed and private keys fully protected by the Trezor device.
-These include the following:
+Ethereum can be used safely with certain third-party wallets and services, with the seed and private keys fully protected by the Trezor device.
+Suitable third party wallets include the following:

 The transaction fee is calculated as Gas price * Gas limit.